Entitled copertina

 ‘Surely has a claim to the title of book of the year, for its seismic impact’ JANINE GIBSON, FINANCIAL TIMES

-Still living in the same house, they claim to be "the happiest divorced couple in the world".
+Having still lived together until their departure from Royal Lodge in 2025, they claimed to be "the happiest divorced couple in the world".
 The book investigates the reality of their relationship and their love lives.
 It charts Andrew’s record in the Falklands, his business activities and reveals details of how the couple have been able financially to sustain their extravagant lifestyles.
-It also recounts the full story of the Yorks’ links with Jeffrey Epstein.
+It also recounts the full story of their links with Jeffrey Epstein.

 ‘This isn't just a royal biography.
 It's a study in reputational collapse and the danger of unchecked power inside Britain's most protected institution' THE STANDARD